 168 MS Wendy in a staff living area hall.
 (35:18)

 Cut to Wendy rolling her cart into the staff wing, smiling, looking pleased.
 I'd always thought she rolled it out an elevator, but a person commented that they believed it was instead a double staff door, and I think they're right and that at the bottom we see kick plates.
-But many see it as a staff elevator (as did I) and there's a reason for this, because we know she has come up stairs and she would have had to have used an elevator with that cart.
-So the elevator is somewhere beyond, unobserved, or Wendy is one amazing woman and she has carried that service cart all the way up the stairs.
+But many see it as a staff elevator (as did I) and there's a reason for this, because we know she had to have used an elevator with that cart.
+So perhaps an elevator is somewhere beyond, unobserved, or Wendy is one amazing woman and she has carried that service cart all the way up the stairs.

 We see a hall decorated with blue-flowered wallpaper behind Wendy as she cheerily enters the one papered in blue that will take her to the door of their suite.
 We clearly see the hot drink vending machine and that it is also decorated with blue flowers.